 You need sour yogurt for the best tasting Mor Kuzhambu.
 In our house, we use the yogurt that was set 2 to 3 days prior to making this.
 If your yogurt is not sour enough, you can add 1/2 cup tamarind water or 1 tbsp Tamarind paste.
 I learned this nifty hack from my husband’s grandma.

 Generally, gourd varieties like winter melon, chayote squash or zucchini are added to this gravy.
 Other veggies that work well include spinach, drumstick, taro roots and okra.

 As with any Indian recipe, this too can be made in so many different ways.
 Here is a list of variations that you can easily try.

 - Replace the Toor dal with Chana dal in the spice paste.
 Or use a combination of Toor dal and Chana Dal.

-- Use 5 dry red chilies and ¾ teaspoon whole black peppercorns in the spice paste instead of green chilies.
+- Use 5 dry red chilies and 3/4 tsp whole black peppercorns in the spice paste instead of green chilies.
 The pepper adds a delightful pungency and this version is great during winters too.

-- While soaking the Toor dal, add 1 teaspoon coriander seeds too.
+- While soaking the Toor dal, add 1 tsp coriander seeds too.
 Adding coriander seeds to the spice paste takes this Kuzhambu to a totally different level.

 - After the Kuzhambu is done, add fried Vathal like Sundakai Vathal or Kothavarangai Vathal to this.
 The crunchy fried vathal is a welcome addition.